qunitjs/qtap/ARCHITECTURE.md

 # QTap Architecture

 This describes the priorities and values of the QTap project, design goals, considered alternatives, and any significant assumptions, caveats, or intentional trade-offs made during development.
-These serve as reference to contributors and maintainers when making future decisions, e.g. on proposed changes or reported issues.
+These serve as reference to inform future decisions by contributors and maintainers, e.g. after proposed changes or reported issues.

 ## Principles